curlconverter/curlconverter/README.md

 Features:

 - Implements a lot of curl's argument parsing logic
-  - Knows about all 254 arguments, as well as the deleted ones, but most are ignored
+  - Knows about all 254 curl arguments but most are ignored
   - Supports shortening `-O -v -X POST` to `-OvXPOST`
   - `--data @filename` generates code that reads that file and `@-` reads stdin
 - Understands Bash syntax